AnnaKabatova/degrees/README.md

-# AnnaKabatova# Six Degrees of Hollywood
+# Six Degrees of Hollywood

 ## Background